dcgc/dcgc.io/_posts/2021-10-19-procession-internship.md

 >	A collaborative approach to your work.

-You follow orders and agree with what people say… yes.
+You follow orders and agree with what people say... yes.

 >	Education and Knowledge.